Wolseley to West Alexander Corridor

-School Travel Planning with select schools is also occurring in the area along with this study.
+Since February School Travel Planning has been taking place with Greenway School, General Wolfe School, and Daniel McIntyre Collegiate, which is occurring along with this study.
 The goal of School Travel Planning is to encourage walking and cycling to school, enhance school and traffic safety in the area, and improve overall options for people of all ages and abilities to walk or cycle.

 |Phase 1 – Popup Invite||2017-04-05||Community Letter|

 |Phase 1 – Postcard Invite||2017-04-05||Community Letter|